Opt for optimism

 Here’s a close-up of one of the latest pages, where we explain the mission of the campaign as well as proprietary research on the impact of optimism on personal finances.

-Here are a few examples of a newsletter, emails and confirmation screen related to the campaign.
-I also develop the content strategy and write the newsletter each month.
+These are a few examples of a newsletter, emails, and confirmation screen related to the campaign.
+I also developed the content strategy and wrote the newsletter each month.